 When you pre-record radio station callers to go on air make sure you prepare and produce that caller.
 What I mean by this is get them to start by saying hello to you, the host, it’s easy to do this by answering the phone, “Hello Swan FM, you’re speaking to Mike” and in most cases the caller will respond “Hi Mike!”
 Then when you lead into the pre-recorded call on air you can say “Hi who’s calling Swan FM?” the caller responds, “Hi, Mike!”
 It sounds like they know you.
 Another trick is to ask the caller what they think of your show and the radio station and then cut you asking the question out of the call that goes out on air.
 Often you’ll get a response like “oh, I love the show and your radio station rocks!”
 Great social proof that listeners love your radio show (even if you did produce them to say it).

 Take calls on your internet radio station, website or podcast using Speakpipe – an awesome plugin that allows listeners to record a voicemail using their computer microphone.
-We use it at Music Radio Creative and you can leave us voice feedback to this episode by clicking here.

 5. Don’t Mention Your Competition